Skip to main content

 • Kristy Lynn Allen inspects bee frame © Kristy Lynn Allen is licensed under a All Rights Reserved license

-This page titled 2.9: Kristy Lynn Allen- Carving a Different Path in Beekeeping is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Ang Roell (UMass Amherst Libraries) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.9: Kristy Lynn Allen- Carving a Different Path in Beekeeping is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Ang Roell (UMass Amherst Libraries) via source content that was edited to the style and standards of the LibreTexts platform.